What Are Some Japanese Woodblock Print Characteristics?

 Japanese Artist Woodblock Print Signature

-The Japanese woodblock prints artist would usually sign or mark their work.
-On the Japanese woodblock prints, the artist would carve their signature onto the woodblock or stamp their signature on the woodblock print.
+The Japanese woodblock print artists would usually sign or mark their work.
+On the Japanese woodblock prints, the artist would carve their signature onto the woodblock or stamp it on the woodblock print.

 In reality, these signatures are not very easy to read.
-As a chisel made the signatures onto the wood, the same artistic signatures often look very different on woodblock prints made by the same artist.
-Because the signatures look so different, this makes some of them hard to identify.
+As a chisel made the signatures onto the wood, the identical artistic signatures often look very different on woodblock prints made by the same artist.
+Because the signatures look so different, some of them are hard to identify.

 After the artist’s name, many times, the artist would put the words in Japanese of “designed by.’
 For some period of the woodblock art movement, these words were carved in what is known as Japanese “ga” or “hitsu” characters.